What are Anaheim peppers?

 From the obvious source: Anaheim, California.
 A farmer, Emilio Ortega, brought these peppers to the California region in the early 20th century.
 Yes, that’s the Ortega behind the famous Mexican food brand of the same name that’s brought lots of tacos, salsas, peppers, and beans to families across the United States.

 Anaheim chilies originally came from the New Mexico area, though, and because of the many regions in which it is grown, it has many different names.
-That’s pretty much the case for most hot peppers.
+Though, that’s the case for many hot peppers.
 You’ll also see Anaheim peppers called New Mexico peppers, Magdalena, California chili, and in dried form it takes the name chile seco del norte.
 When they ripen to a red color, their name changes once again.
 These are often known as California red chilies or chili Colorado.

 Anaheims have a peppery flavor, with a light sweetness to them.
 There’s a hint of fruitiness here that especially comes out as these chilies age from green to red.
 Like jalapeños (and many other chilies) they tend to get sweeter the longer they are on the vine, taking on their mature red hue along the way.